object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 Even though the Python interpreter will highlight the point at which the syntax doesn't make sense, this might not quite actually be the point at which you made the mistake.
-In particular, failing to finish a line of code will result in the interpreter assuming that the expression continues on the next line of program text, resulting in the syntax error appearing to be one line later than it really occurs.
+In particular, failing to finish a line of code will often result in the interpreter assuming that the expression continues on the next line of program text, resulting in the syntax error appearing to be one line later than it really occurs.
 Consider the following code: